Cooperly/RemoteSplitScreen/README.md

 ## Notes
 - The host does not need this mod and will see any additional split-screen players as regular online farmhands with the same account identifier (or IP address for LAN) as the primary player.
   - Some hosts do not like this behaviour or want a single account to take up multiple cabin slots.
 Please refrain from using this mod if the host does not allow it.
-- Every player in split-screen receives packets separately due to how split-screen internally works.
-This includes packets from other split-screen players, which have to go to the host and back, which makes delays between split-screen player actions noticeable when looking between screens depending on your latency to the host.
+- Every player in split-screen receives packets (and as such updates to the world and positions) separately due to how split-screen internally works.
+This includes packets from other split-screen players which have to go to the host and back.
+  - This makes delays between split-screen player actions noticeable when looking between screens or when actions play audio depending on your latency to the host.
   - This also means that network usage will be multiplied by the number of split-screen players, but this is not too relevant unless you are on a metered connection.
+  - Improvements could possibly be made to sync local players first between all instances, but that gets very complicated and I don't want to mess with that, for now.